In This Article

 What’s more, the education requirements needed to become a massage therapist are fairly straightforward and can often be completed in a matter of months, not years.

 The field and scope of medical massage is expanding as well.
 “In the last decade, massage therapy has gained traction as a legitimate adjunct to traditional medical services, and, sometimes, is an effective alternative to problems such as pain management,” says Lisa McNeil, M. Ed, CFSS-M, a Wisconsin-based licensed massage therapist who has also worked with professional and Olympic athletes.
-“With the right training, one can position oneself as a medical provider and build a reputation in the medical community.”
+“With the right massage therapy school and training, one can position oneself as a medical provider and build a reputation in the medical community.”

 These developments have opened up a number of interesting, specialized areas of study for prospective massage students through a variety of educational programs.

-Massage Therapy Programs and Timelines
+Massage Therapist Schooling and Timelines